Include it when

 Named tools

-A place to sort the actual tools by what job they do, instead of letting every project describe itself as the whole future of software.
+This is where I sort real tools by the job they do, instead of letting every project sell itself as the whole future of software.

-A CLI agent, a memory graph, a multi-agent coordinator, and a hosted coding assistant can all look similar from far away.
-Up close, the important questions are practical: what runs locally, what is open, what calls a hosted model, where state lives, and who approves actions?
+From far away, a CLI agent, a memory graph, a multi-agent coordinator, and a hosted coding assistant can all blur together as AI tooling.
+Up close, the useful questions are simpler: what runs locally, what is open, what depends on a hosted model, where state lives, and who gets to approve actions?

 Read categories first

-The catalog is where each major tool shape gets a metaphor, a real explanation, a lab handoff, and real-world examples.
-The glossary stays short on purpose; the labs stay runnable on purpose.
+Each major tool shape gets the same treatment: a metaphor, a plain explanation, a lab handoff, and real examples.
+The glossary stays short on purpose and the labs stay runnable on purpose.

-Classify real tools by job, trust boundary, and stack fit without pretending every tool is the whole future.
+The goal is to classify real tools by job, trust boundary, and stack fit, without pretending each new repo is the whole future.

 Current default Useful niche Being absorbed Legacy / historical